carlosp420/PyPhyloGenomics_ms/MS.md

 artifacts [@sanderson2002; @fares2005].

-@wahlberg2008 obtained candidate genes for phylogenomics by identifying single copy and orthologus genes of *Bombyx mori* from EST libraries.
+@wahlberg2008 obtained candidate genes for phylogenomics by identifying single copy and orthologous genes of *Bombyx mori* from EST libraries.
 They searched for EST sequences in the *Bombyx mori* genome in order to identify suitable exons.
 These exon sequences were compared against EST libraries of related Lepidoptera species in order to obtain homologous sequences for primer design.
 This